Samsung Outs Z-NAND's Performance; Intel's Optane On Notice

 |400 -800 GB / 1.6 - 2 TB

-However, Samsung's claimed latency reduction is impressive.
+However, Samsung's claimed latency reduction is striking.
 The company said the SZ985 delivers 12-20µs latency for random reads and 16µs for random writes.
-These latency numbers are particularly strong compared to the other NAND-based SSDs in the table, although they aren't quite as impressive as Intel's Optane.
+These latency numbers are particularly strong compared to the other NAND-based SSDs in the table, although they aren't quite as mind-bending as Intel's Optane.
 The SZ985's random write performance also lags behind the Optane DC P4800X, but Samsung's strategy is to offer good-enough performance at a much lower price point.
-That's, ahem, good enough for most enterprise solutions, because there cheap and "good-enough" almost always wins.
+In the enterprise, cheap and "good-enough" almost always wins.

 Samsung also provided performance results compared to its PM1725a in RocksDB workloads, along with a few synthetic performance measurements.
 We also included a picture of the company's performance data displayed at the Flash Memory Summit.
-The latency-to-IOPS comparisons are impressive and highlight similarly impressive low-QD performance scaling compared to Intel's Optane SSDs.
+The latency-to-IOPS comparisons highlight similarly solid low-QD performance scaling compared to Intel's Optane SSDs.

 From the limited data, the SSD looks impressive, but there are still several unanswered questions.
 Samsung hasn't released QoS metrics, such as 99th percentile performance, that are a strength of 3D XPoint-powered SSDs.
 The company also hasn't released the mixed random workload specifications, which are a critical aspect of real-world application performance.
-Given the SZ985's NAND-like random write specification, we imagine it wouldn't fare as well during mixed workloads.
+Given the SZ985's NAND-like random write IOPS specification, we imagine it wouldn't fare as well during mixed workloads.
 The latency scaling chart, for instance, only measures performance with a random read workload, but the SSD might not scale as well when a mixture of random writes are added to the equation.
 We expect more information to trickle out as the SSDs come to market.

 The SX985's endurance is impressive.
 In fact, its 30 DWPD of warrantied endurance rivals Intel's Optane SSDs.
-Samsung hasn't released detailed information about its Z-NAND, but it has confirmed our early speculation that it likely uses MLC NAND in an SLC configuration.
+Samsung hasn't released detailed information about its Z-NAND, but it has confirmed our early speculation that it uses MLC NAND in an SLC configuration.
 That provides both performance and endurance boosts, but it's likely that Samsung's references to a "unique circuit design" means shorter bitlines and wordlines in the NAND package, which would improve performance.
+It's also possible that the NAND die have more planes, which are sections of the die that respond independently to data requests, to boost performance.
 We also know the company is using a new controller.

 Samsung also revealed that it has an MLC variant in the works that will offer slightly less performance but much more capacity.
 That indicates the SZ985 isn't a one-off product and that we'll see further development in the future.